-Whilst Christmas is a time to, let’s be honest, make a pig of ourselves with all the lovely spreads and lots of nice comfort food that Christmas brings.
+Christmas is a time to make a pig of ourselves with all the lovely spreads and lots of excellent comfort food that Christmas brings.
 This is not the case for our dogs.

-It is important to make sure you and any guests are aware of which foods and treats are, in fact, highly harmful to our dogs.
-These include things such as grapes, raisins. chocolate, garlic, onions, stuffing etc. and of course alcohol.
-Another hidden danger is xylitol as this artificial sweetener can be found in lots of things.
+It is important to make sure you and any guests are aware of which foods and treats are, in fact, highly harmful and toxic to our dogs.
+These include things such as Mince pies, grapes, and raisins.
+Chocolate, garlic, onions, stuffing etc. and of course, alcohol.
+Another hidden danger is xylitol, as this artificial sweetener can be found in many things.
 Our Toxic foods for dog list should help

-It is important to make sure that both you and any guests (if they are allowed) don’t leave leftovers or any other food around unattended unless it is high up where your dog can not get to them
+It is important to ensure that you and any guests (if they are allowed) don’t leave leftovers or any other food around unattended unless it is high up where your dog can not get to them.

-If the worst should happen and your dog does get hold of something they shouldn’t eat, then I strongly urge you to seek medical advice as soon as you can.
-Contacting Vetfone ASAP is a great place to start with any concerns you have.
+If the worst should happen and your dog gets hold of something they shouldn’t eat, then I strongly urge you to seek medical advice as soon as possible.
+Contacting Vetfone ASAP is a great place to start with any concerns.

-So when looking at Christmas decorations and putting up holly wreaths etc for a touch of colour please make sure they are well out of the way of the dog and that you regularly vacuum up needles and fallen berries
+So when looking at Christmas decorations and putting up holly wreaths for a touch of colour, please make sure they are well out of the way of the dog and that you regularly vacuum up needles and fallen berries.

-Whilst dogs love a bone, the cooked bones fo the Christmas roast must be avoided.
-Cooked bones particularly turkey and chicken bones which can splinter and cause internal injuries
+Whilst dogs love a bone, the cooked bones of the Christmas roast must be avoided.
+Cooked bones, particularly turkey and chicken bones, can splinter and cause internal injuries

-Rich food such as the turkey skin or the turkey itself can be hard for dogs to digest and can cause pancreatitis and gastroenteritis
+Rich food such as the turkey skin or the turkey itself can be hard for dogs to digest and cause pancreatitis and gastroenteritis.

-If you do want to give your dog leftovers, then please read ou article on this matter as turkey meat can be safe in small amounts, Make sure you also let any other members of the household know
+If you do want to give your dog leftovers, then please read our article on this matter, as turkey meat can be safe in small amounts, Make sure you also let any other members of the household know.

 Provide a quiet and comfortable space

-It is important to provide your dog with a place that he can escape to got pace and quite.
-After all, Christmas gets a bit much fo us all ith loud noises from crackers and party poppers.
+It is essential to provide your dog with a place where he can escape to get peace and quiet.
+After all, Christmas gets a bit much for us all with loud noises from crackers and party poppers.
 The over-busy household of visitors and excited children running around etc

 Make sure you have a room that is off-limits to everyone but the dog.
-Place their bed in this room along with a toy and maybe some water.
+Place their bed, a toy, and maybe some water in this room.
 If your dog is particularly jumpy, you may wish to use a plug-in diffuser.

-Whatever you include in the room, it is important that you let your dog know this is his safe place (it may even be the same safe pace that you use for fireworks).
+Whatever you include in the room, you must let your dog know this is his safe place (it may even be the same safe place that you use for fireworks).

-You may wish to consider a thunder shirt or similar to help them cope ith the extra stress
+You may wish to consider a thunder shirt or similar to help them cope with the extra stress.

 Tidy up the presents and Christmas wrapping

-If you do not have a place for the new presents that is out of the reach of the dog, then please make sure they are kept in a cupboard – especially remote controls as they are great to chew on
+If you do not have a place for the new presents that are out of the reach of the dog, then please make sure they are kept in a cupboard – especially remote controls, as they are great to chew on

 Christmas candles and fireplaces

-The evenings are dark and cold, and there is nothing better than to snuggle up in front of a wood-burning fire whilst watching TV, You may even decide to light a few scented candles for that wonderful smell
+The evenings are dark and cold, and there is nothing better than to snuggle up in front of a wood-burning fire whilst watching TV.
+You may even decide to light a few scented candles for that beautiful smell

 However, it is important to remember that these candles can be easily knocked over by wagging tails.

-It is therefore important to use some kind of fireguard with open fires and wood-burning stoves to prevent anyone (including the dog) getting burnt
+It is, therefore important to use some kind of fireguard with open fires and wood-burning stoves to prevent anyone (including the dog) from getting burnt.

 Provide your guests with a pet safety checklist

-Unless you know for certain that your guest have dogs and so are fully aware of all the dangers it is best to assume they are like Manuel from Fawlty Towers (Other great si cos available) and “I know nothing.”
+Unless you know that your guest has dogs and are fully aware of all the dangers, it is best to assume they are like Manuel from Fawlty Towers (Other great si cos available) and “I know nothing.”

-Alternatively and a much safer option is to have a room where your guests can place all their belongings, It is then much easy to ensure that the door is kept closed so the dog can’t get in
+Alternatively, a much safer option, is to have a room where your guests can place all their belongings.
+It is then much easy to ensure that the door is kept closed so the dog can’t get in.

 Dogs love routine

-We all know that dogs tend to be a creature of habit and in many ways, love routine.
-It is therefore important that you try and keep to your dogs routine as much as possible
+We all know that dogs tend to be a creature of habit and, in many ways, love routine.
+Therefore, you must try and keep to your dog’s routine as much as possible.

-This includes taking them for a walk at the same time you normally do and if you have a feeding routine then sticking to it, My own dogs don’t have a routine as we ditched the bowel and mealtime is a mixture of brain games and snuffle mats).
+This includes taking them for a walk at the same time you usually do and, if you have a feeding routine, then sticking to it.
+My dogs don’t have a routine as we ditched the bowel, and mealtime is a mixture of brain games and snuffle mats).

-By keeping as much as possible to their routine at Christmas, your dog will feel less stressed even with the added chaos
+Keeping as much as possible to their Christmas routine will make your dog feel less stressed even with the added chaos.